 Unless your getting married more than an hour and a half drive from where I live (Kingston Upon Thames, KT1 2TN) I will go and scope out your venue before the big day.
 This helps me plan where to take the best shots and allows me to devise a back up plan incase of rain.

 Yes of course… if you would like them!
-Some couples aren’t fussed with standing around doing group photos but I would recommend doing around 6-8 photos so you can remember family members in years to come.
-Please allow 45 minutes of your wedding day for it.
+Most couples aren’t fussed with standing around for group photos but I would recommend doing around 6-8 so you can remember family members in years to come.
+Please allow 45 minutes on your wedding day for it.
 At recent weddings I have been timing myself and the group photos are usually done and dusted within 30 minutes.
 That is if everyone co-operates and we have made a list beforehand.

 I would advise allowing 20minutes after group photos but before dinner.
 If you’re having a summer wedding then sunset (around 8pm-9pm) is a perfect time to get some creative images of you both.
 Its entirely up to you how you want to spend your wedding day.
 I am at your disposal!